b01lers/b01lers-ctf-2021/pwn/rooted_v1/solve/solve.md

 ```
 Great! now we just need to get it locally so we can reverse it.
 Remember, dropping the quotes here on the variable v will clobber the bytes of our binary.

 Luckily, we know that nc is just one way to connect to a server!
-Personally, we like to use [pwntools](https://docs.pwntools.com/en/latest/) to run exploits in an automated fashion so lets get a script running that will grab us the file:
+Personally, I like to use [pwntools](https://docs.pwntools.com/en/latest/) to run exploits in an automated fashion so lets get a script running that will grab us the file:
 ```python
 from pwn import *
 import binascii